Alternating minimization for generalized rank one matrix sensing: Sharp predictions from a random initialization: Sharp global convergence guarantees

 Second, Theorem~\ref{thm:global-conv-linear} implies that AM \emph{adapts} to problem difficulty in terms of the rate at which it converges.
 In particular, as the number of samples $n$ increases, the rate parameter $\rho$ decreases proportionally, leading to convergence in a proportionally fewer number of steps.
-To provide a particularly striking example of adapting to problem difficulty, suppose that $n \geq d^{1 + \delta}$ and $\sigma \geq c$ for some universal positive constants $\delta$ and $c$.
+To provide a particularly striking example of adapting to problem difficulty, suppose that $n \geq d^{1 + \delta}$ and $\sigma = c$ for some universal positive constants $\delta$ and $c$.
 Then, $\tau = \Theta(1/\delta)$, and the algorithm converges in a constant number of iterations from a random initialization.
 By contrast, if $\oversamp$ is of constant or poly-logarithmic order, the algorithm converges in $\Theta(\log{d})$ iterations.
 We illustrate this difference in convergence behavior in Figure~\ref{fig:linear}, where we consider oversampling values $\oversamp \in \{15, 30, 60\}$, noting the monotonic relationship (in $\oversamp$) of the speed of convergence.

-Third, we note that Theorem~\ref{thm:global-conv-linear} covers values of the noise level $\sigma$ going all the way down to near-noiseless problems---it allows for instance $\sigma^2 \asymp C(\oversamp) \cdot \perplogn/\sqrt{n}$.
-Our weak lower bound requirement on $\sigma$ arises purely due to technical reasons: The deterministic updates of Theorem~\ref{thm:one-step} are accurate only up to $\widetilde{\mathcal{O}}(n^{-1/2})$--sized fluctuations, so a sharp rate can only be shown provided the error is larger than this order.
-Figure~\ref{fig:linear}(b) demonstrates that our deterministic sequence continues to provide high-fidelity predictions even when the amount of noise is very small (i.e. with $\sigma = 10^{-5}$).
+Third, we note that Theorem~\ref{thm:global-conv-linear} covers values of the noise level $\sigma$ going all the way down to near-noiseless problems---it allows for instance $\sigma^2 \asymp C(\oversamp) \cdot \perplogn/\sqrt{n} \lesssim \log^{8}(d)d^{-1/4}$ when $\oversamp\leq \sqrt{d}$.
+Our weak lower bound requirement on $\sigma$ arises purely due to technical reasons: The deterministic one-step updates of Theorem~\ref{thm:one-step} are accurate only up to $\widetilde{\mathcal{O}}(n^{-1/2})$--sized fluctuations, so a sharp rate can only be shown provided the error is larger than this order.
+Figure~\ref{fig:linear}(b) demonstrates that our deterministic one-step updates continue to provide high-fidelity predictions even when the amount of noise is very small (i.e. with $\sigma = 10^{-5}$).
+Restricting ourselves to upper bounds on the convergence rate, this assumption can be removed.
+Indeed, in Section~\ref{sec:proof-conv-linear}, we show that for all $\sigma \geq 0$, if one of Assumption~\ref{asm:random-linear} or~\ref{asm:local-linear} holds, then the following holds for all $0 \leq t\leq T-1$ with probability at least $1-2Tn^{-10}$,